Lusito/blog/packages/tsx-dom-ssg-demo/src/pages/toilet-papers/133-js-proxies.page.md

 ---
-tags: ["Toilet Paper", "TypeScript", "JavaScript", "Web Development"]
+tags: ["TypeScript", "JavaScript", "Web Development", "Toilet Paper"]
 title: "JavaScript Proxy Object"
 description: >
     Need to provide an object without knowing which operations are applied to it and without writing them manually?